Contentful Personalization & Analytics

 • Has been viewed for 2000ms (2 seconds, configurable via viewTimeMs prop)

-The tracking components work in two modes:
+The tracking component works in two modes:

 When used inside a <OptimizationScrollProvider>, tracking uses the actual scroll position and viewport dimensions: